-The Dr. Catch traps have a great value for the money: they only cost a few bucks and you’ll get two of them on Amazon.
+The Dr. Catch traps have great value for the money: they only cost a few bucks and you’ll get two of them on Amazon.
 Check out the current price here.

 If you prefer to do a humane mouse trap yourself, check out the video below:

 It’s good to know that if you catch a mouse alive and set it free in the wild, there’s a very high probability that it will die within a day (either because of predators, too low/high temperature, absence of shelter, etc.).
 A house mouse can’t survive in the wild because it’s not the kind of environment that it’s used to.

 However, that doesn’t mean you should set any mouse free in a residential area.
 Mice in your apartment are harmful and they’re potential sources of serious diseases, so you have to eliminate them at all costs, and make sure they won’t return.

 This one is a quick DIY method that anyone can apply easily.
 When done right, it’s really powerful!
-You can easily catch multiple mice alive during a single night with this technique.
+You can easily catch multiple mice alive in your apartment during a single night with this technique.